AdongoJr2/ANGULAR_CRESWAVE_CODE_TEST/README.md

 - Run `npm install` from the project directory to install the project dependencies

 ## Running the app
-Run `ng serve` for a dev server.
+Run `npm run start:dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding